Queeno11/Data-Portal-Brief-Generator/README.md

 00_run_all.do executes everything you need for creating the Data Portal Dataset and the Briefs pdfs.
 You can either mute the sections of Data Portal or Briefs in order to run only a subsection of the code:

 * Scripts 01 to 04 creates the Data Portal Dataset (complete_series_wmd)
-* Scripts 05 to 08 generates the Datasets and Charts required for creating the Briefs
+* Scripts 05 to 08 generates the Datasets and Charts required for creating the Briefs (ordered_texts.dta and Graphs folder)
 * Scripts 09 to 11 creates the Briefs PDFs (not implemented yet in run_all, just run the file run_briefs.R)

 ## Adding Indicators to the Data Portal Database